 Once the 1980s hit, the Play-Doh product family had expanded to include more colors, glow-in-the-dark options, glitter-filled Play-Doh and even a library of fun scents.
 Recent estimates say that kids have played with 700 million pounds of Play-Doh to date.

 While America’s love of Play-Doh has endured for generations, perhaps you’ve heard of its popular new ‘distant cousin?’
 Slime is all the rage with kids everywhere making their own at home.
 There are even YouTube channels and Instagram accounts dedicated solely to videos of slime in action.
 Much stickier and fluffier than Play-Doh, today’s slime doesn’t hold its shape, but can keep little hands busy for hours, (much like the fidget spinner).

 Are your kids begging you to make slime?
-Here are a few kid-friendly recipes they’ll love making at home.
+Below is a kid-friendly recipe they’ll love making at home.
 (Not to mention, it’s an easy chemistry lesson just waiting to be taught!)

 Play-Doh and its Distant Cousin, Slime